Strong Carryover options

 Somewhat awkward mulligans

 Since the earliest days of Gwent, Discard has been one of the most played archetypes throughout its many iterations.
-With the recent balance changes, and Restore rework, this archetype finds its place among the strongest decks once again.
+With the recent balance changes, and Restore nerf, the deck lost a slight amount of power - but it remains a strong threat.

 This deck’s game plan hinges on carryover, relevant tempo plays and a big finisher provided by Restore.
 You can easily snowball with this deck, and with the right hand you can outmuscle your opponent Round 1 and secure a win or card advantage through carryover in Round 2.
-With a Restore used on Dorregaray coupled with carryover in Round 3, there is very little that most decks can do to overcome such a hefty amount of points.
 Warmongers and Raiders are your standard tempo package, which double as a Cerys enabler.
 Harpooners are decent tempo which you can use to set up big Lacerates or disrupt your opponent’s game plan.
-Coral, Lugos and Eskel are your removal tools which also provide you with big point swings.
-Gremist, Armorsmith and Shieldsmith are your answers against weather, while at the same time improving your carryover.
-Gremist also doubles as a great backup Restore target.
+Coral and Lugos.
+Gremist and Armorsmith are your answers against weather, while at the same time improving your carryover.
+Gremist also doubles as a great Restore target.

 As it always has been during the entirety of Gwent, the biggest weakness of Skellige in general is graveyard hate.
 Cards like Katakan and Caretaker are the bane of your strategy.
 With the gold change, now you have all your three carryover units vulnerable to lock, while Morkvarg and Olgierd are still vulnerable to Artifact Compression.
-If you can avoid these pitfalls, this archetype has mostly decent to good matchups.
+The introduction of Muzzle made Morkvarg even more vulnerable, and the Restore nerf made the card less of a staple, as it’s frequently replaced by alternatives.
+If you can avoid these pitfalls, this archetype has mostly decent to good matchups - although Spies will often give you a hard time.